-Layoffs are usually the last resort for companies, ideally occurring after a concerted effort to curb spending, cut costs in other ways, and offer employees alternatives to involuntary separation.
-In many cases, employers have some time to honestly communicate the financial situation to employees before a reduction in force (RIF) takes place.
-When employees are left out of the conversation, they have a tendency to make up their own reality.
+Layoffs are usually the last resort for companies, ideally occurring after a concerted effort to curb spending, cut costs in other ways and offer employees alternatives such as voluntary separation or early retirement.
+In many cases, employers have some time to honestly communicate the financial situation to employees before a layoff takes place, although the economic shockwaves released by the pandemic have shortened that window for some employers, especially small and medium-sized businesses.

 2: train managers to coach employees

 During this period, managers can play a vital role in encouraging employees to stay focused on what they can control, instead of what’s outside of their control.
 This subtle change of attitude increases productivity as employees learn to work on creative solutions and their own professional development instead of worrying about what may or may not come to pass in the future.
 Managers who are transparent and honest about the current business climate will earn the trust of their employees.
 The right training will prepare managers to be effective coaches for employees in the event of a layoff or involuntary job transition.

-#3 Encourage thoughtful innovation
+3: encourage thoughtful innovation

-As Michelle Riklan wrote for Huffington Post, “layoff survivors are often not sure why they ‘made it’ while their peers didn’t.
-Sure, they have an inkling; a good performance, a not-so-expensive paycheck, and tenure come to mind.
-But these are nothing but speculations, and until you confirm them, layoff survivors will continue fearing for their future in the company.”
+As Michelle Riklan wrote for Huffington Post, ‘layoff survivors are often not sure why they made it while their peers didn’t.
+Sure, they have an inkling; a good performance, a not-so-expensive paycheck and tenure come to mind.
+But these are nothing but speculations, and until you confirm them, layoff survivors will continue fearing for their future in the company.’

-#5: Benchmark your progress 3 months out
+5: benchmark your progress three months out

 Immediately following a reduction in force or a restructuring event, organizations often focus on minimizing the damage to culture and productivity.
 Although many companies are still experiencing the effects of a reduction in force for more than six months, most don’t have long-term programs in place to address the influence of the layoffs on productivity and employee satisfaction.